johnscode/go-rag/README.md

 This is based on the langchaingo example server given in the [Go github repo](https://github.com/golang/example/tree/master/ragserver/ragserver-langchaingo)

+This repo will evolve into a more sophisticate rag service primarily using advanced RAG techniques like chunking, contextual retrieval, and bm25 ranking.
+Possibly will add a ui service for adding documents, specifying chunking when adding docs, managing documents, etc

 Claude is used as the main LLM due to preference.
 For text embedding it uses OpenAI simply because that's I have used them in the past.
 Could easily use Gemini or Voyager as well.